-Joan Stong, LMSW, CASAC is a Licensed Master Social Worker and Credentialed Alcoholism and Substance Abuse Counselor.
+Joan Stong, LCSW, CASAC is a Licensed Clinical Social Worker and Credentialed Alcoholism and Substance Abuse Counselor.
 Joan utilizes her years of experience in co-occurring mental health and addiction treatment providing therapy to children, adolescents, adults and their families in individual, family, and group therapy.
 A highly skilled therapist, Joan is known for her engaging personality and caring demeanor.
 She has worked in many areas of the behavioral health field giving her the unique ability to work and connect with individuals, couples, and families of all ages, backgrounds and life experiences.

 Joan has worked extensively with mental health and substance use disorders, behavioral and emotional disturbances, trauma, family conflict mediation and resolution, stress management, work-related pressures and the LGTBQ community.
 One of Joan’s specialties is working with individuals with substance use disorders and their families, recognizing the impact that addiction has on the entire family dynamic.
 She is the facilitator for New Hope Rising’s Families Rising Group, a free weekly group that provides support and education for those coping with a loved one’s addiction.

 Additionally, Joan has a strong focus area of working with couples and family dynamics.
 Her clinical emphasis is on successful navigation of life transitions, changed circumstances and relationships.
 When working with children and teens, Joan strategically uses effective therapeutic interventions to help her clients process difficult emotions and behaviors when they don’t have the ability to verbally express their thoughts and feelings.